Debt collection terms

 Late Payment of Commercial Debts (Interest) Act 1998

 An Act of Parliament, later revised in 2002, which allows businesses to charge interest on debts that have exceeded their credit terms.
 Interest is 8% plus the Bank of England Base Rate, whilst firms are additionally eligible for compensation ranging from £40 to £100, depending on the invoice value.
 Claims can be made at any point during the six years following the invoice’s due date.
+Calculate how much you could be owed.

 Letter before action (LBA)